 The SSA can’t contact you.
 They must be able to communicate with you regarding matters related to your claim.
 If you have an attorney representing you, they will communicate with you through those means.
 But you should still keep in close contact with your attorney.

 You have a criminal record.
 There are certain conditions related to crime and imprisonment that could lead to denial of your claim.
 For example, if you were injured while committing a felony or while in prison, you can be denied benefits.

 You commit fraud.
 If you get SSDI benefits by fraudulent means, your benefits will be terminated and you will be prosecuted.

 Drugs or alcohol have contributed to your disability.
 If drug addiction or alcoholism is a contributing factor to your disability, SSA will deny your claim.

 Let us help

 If your SSDI claim has been denied, all is not lost.
 You can appeal within 60 days.
 In fact, it is during the appeals process that the claimant has the best chance of winning.
 And appealing is better than filing a new claim; filing a new claim will likely result in another refusal.
-The experienced attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law can help you with your appeal and give you the best chance of winning the benefits you deserve.
+The experienced attorneys at Gardberg & Kemmerly, P.C. can help you with your appeal and give you the best chance of winning the benefits you deserve.